authindicators/rfc-brand-indicators-for-message-identification/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 12 January 2024.
+   This Internet-Draft will expire on 19 February 2024.

-Blank, et al.            Expires 12 January 2024                [Page 1]
+Blank, et al.           Expires 19 February 2024                [Page 1]

-Internet-Draft                    BIMI                         July 2023
+Internet-Draft                    BIMI                       August 2023

 Copyright Notice